eugene-maximenko/Weather-app/README.md

 I created it during Node.js course by [Andrew Mead](https://github.com/andrewjmead).

-Here are some modules I used in my [Weather Website](https://github.com/eugene-maximenko/Weather-Website)
+Here you can find some modules I used in my [Weather Website](https://github.com/eugene-maximenko/Weather-Website)

 ## Getting Started